 In 2022, the Austin City Council requested that we prepare code updates to protect the Colorado River downstream of Longhorn Dam.
-We are recommending updating erosion protections in Austin's Land Development Code and associated criteria manuals.
+We recommended updating erosion protections in Austin's Land Development Code and associated criteria manuals.
 The soils downstream of Longhorn Dam are sandy and easily wash away.
 We are already seeing roads, pipes and even buildings threatened.
 Code updates can help prevent new problems in the future as this area continues to develop.
+Austin City Council passed the ordinance on March 27, 2025.

 Summary of Updates